aileencomer/driving-engine/guides/quick-start/Index.md

 # Quick Start

 You can get up and running with the Driving Engine SDK from here.
-In this guide, you'll:
+In this guide, you'll learn to do the following:

 * Integrate the SDK with your project
 * Setup the Driving Engine